(this information has been adopted and modified from the University of Minnesota’s website)

 - Push the absorbent material at the edge of the spill into the spill’s center.
 Add more paper towels as needed.

-- If glass is present, use tongs or forceps and a dustpan to remove pieces and place into a sharps container.
+- If broken glass or sharps are present, use tongs or forceps and a dustpan to remove pieces and place into a sharps container.

 - Discard the contaminated paper towels into the proper waste container.